DPuddinu/portfolio/src/content/blog/hello.md

 ---
-title: "Welcome to my blog"
+title: 'Welcome to my blog'
-description: My thoughts on technologies, music, or any other random topic.
+description: My thoughts on work, life, or any other random topic.
-publishDate: 2024-10-05
+publishDate: 2025-01-02
 tags:
   - astro
 ---

-Lorem ipsum dolor sit amet consectetur adipisicing elit.
-Quisquam, quos.
+Welcome visitor!